1974 Perth and Kinross District Council election: Background

 Prior to 1974, the area that was to become Perth and Kinross was split between three counties – the County of Angus, the County of Kinross and the County of Perth.
 Within that were nine of the 12 burghs of the County of Perth (Aberfeldy; Abernethy; Alyth; Auchterarder; Blairgowrie and Rattray; Coupar Angus; Crieff; Perth; and Pitlochry) and the only burgh from the County of Kinross (Kinross).
 The nine small burghs had limited powers which included some control over planning as well as local taxation, building control, housing, lighting and drainage.
 The large burgh of Perth had further powers over the police, public health, social services, registration of births, marriages and deaths and electoral registration.
 The rest of the local government responsibility fell to the county council which had full control over the areas which were not within a burgh.
 Although the County of Perth and the County of Kinross remained as separate entities, they had been combined for most but not all purposes as a result of the Local Government (Scotland) Act 1929 and the Local Government (Scotland) Act 1947.

 Following the recommendations in the Wheatly Report, the old system of counties and burghs – which had resulted in a mishmash of local government areas in which some small burghs had larger populations but far fewer responsibilities than some large burghs and even counties – was to be replaced by a new system of regional and district councils.
 The Local Government (Scotland) Act 1973 implemented most of the recommendations in the Wheatly Report.
-The County of Kinross which included the burgh was combined with the majority of the Counti of Perth including the eight burghs and a small area from neighbouring Angus and placed into the Perth and Kinross district within the Tayside region.
+The County of Kinross which included the burgh was combined with the majority of the County of Perth including the eight burghs and a small area from neighbouring Angus and placed into the Perth and Kinross district within the Tayside region.